 Cayenne is a well-known digestive aid.
 It stimulates the digestive tract, increasing the flow of enzyme production and gastric juices.
 This aids the body’s ability to metabolize food (and toxins).
 Cayenne pepper is also helpful for relieving intestinal gas.
 It stimulates intestinal peristaltic motion, aiding in both assimilation and elimination.

-Cayenne’s anti-inflammatory properties makes it a great herb for arthritis, diabetes, psoriasis and herpes-related nerve damage.
+Cayenne’s properties makes it a great herb for many chronic and degenerative conditions.

 8. Helps Produce Saliva